Why a Competitive Process Is Important When Selling Your Business

-As obvious as this point may seem, we frequently see sellers persuaded by sly buyers to settle with an uncompetitive process where the buyer pressures the seller to:
+As obvious as this point about supply and demand may seem, we frequently see sellers persuaded by sly buyers to settle with an uncompetitive process where the buyer pressures the seller to:

 - Work exclusively with them (often threatening to not participate if there’s any competition)

 - Give them preferential treatment in the bidding/diligence process

 - Sign a term sheet early with assurances that the process will be "quick and easy" (which usually turns out to not be the case)

 Buyers who try to eliminate competition are looking out for their own benefit.
 They know that if they can remove competition they can reduce demand and thus lower the price of your business.
 They understand this concept because most are serial buyers—they purchase multiple companies per year and know how the process works.